Armenian Churches and Monasteries Of Lake Van and Vaspurakan

 Great for: Armenian History, Churches, Armenian Churches, Monasteries

 The region around Lake Van, shared between the modern provinces of Van and Bitlis, was a central territory of the Armenian culture for centuries.
-As the first nation to officially become Christian, the religion has long been a central part of Armenian identity with a rich religious tradition of liturgy, art, and architecture still to be seen wherever they once lived.
+As the first nation to officially become Christian, the religion has long been a key part of Armenian identity with a rich religious tradition of liturgy, art, and architecture still to be seen wherever they once lived.

 The land that surrounds Lake Van was once a part of Vaspurakan, a province of the Kingdom of Greater Armenia, and later the Medieval Kingdom of Vaspurakan.
 Its borders and independence shifted over the centuries but at its greatest extent it included both the east and western shores of Lake Van and extended eastwards into what is now Iran and to Lake Urmia.
 While the borders do not line up exactly this list includes Armenian churches and monasteries that are in Van or Bitlis Provinces today, though they may have been just outside the borders of Vaspurakan.